rskinnerc/vet-appointments-rails/README.md

 # Vet-Appointments App

-This is an app in wich you can reserve a appointment for Veterinarian, create a Doctor, delete a Doctor and show all your appointments for Veterinarian.
+This is an app in which you can reserve an appointment with a Veterinarian, create a Doctor, delete a Doctor and show all your appointments.
 This app was created separating the Fron-End and the Back-End in two repositories.
-This is the repositorie of the back-end API.
+This is the repository of the back-end API and you can find the Front-End repository [here](https://github.com/rskinnerc/vet-appointments-react)

 ## Built With

 - Ruby
 - Rails
+- Rspec
+- Rswag

 ## Getting Started